MarineBioAcousticsRC/Wheres-Whaledo/README.md

 Funding provided by the Office of Naval Research Young Investigator Program, Office 513 of Naval Research Task Force Ocean, and the Pacific Fleet.

-This repository is currently maintained by Lauren Baggett (lbaggett@ucsd.edu).

 ![image](https://github.com/MarineBioAcousticsRC/wheres-whaledo/assets/81193849/62bdb210-e149-4160-99ec-9168aea2de89)